 Academic Advisement and Registration for Fall 2013

-Incoming Freshmen will be given an appointment to meet with their Academy Advisor after they have taken the CUNY Assessment Test.
+Incoming Freshmen will be given an appointment to meet with their Academy Adviser after they have taken the CUNY Assessment Test.
 New freshmen advisement will run from mid-May through June.

 Before advisement and registration, new students must take the following actions: